Microbreweries and the Craft Beer Culture in Quebec

 Special seasonal beers

-Limited editions, anniversary brews, collaborations between breweries: the Quebec craft calendar is punctuated by highly anticipated event releases for connoisseurs.
+Limited editions, anniversary batches, brewery collaborations: the Quebec craft calendar is marked by highly anticipated event releases for connoisseurs.

 AvailabilityLimited Editions